Many of the things you do to help prevent colds and the flu can help protect you against other respiratory viruses

-Vaccines to prevent COVID-19 have been developed to and are in the early stages of distribution across the state.
+Vaccines to prevent COVID-19 have been developed and are in phased distribution across the state.
 For the latest updates on the arrival of COVID-19 vaccines in Massachusetts, please visit Massachusetts COVID-19 Vaccine Information.
 Even as more people are vaccinated, prevention measures are still necessary, even if you have been fully vaccinated yourself.

 People can spread COVID19 up to 48 hours before they have symptoms.
 Unvaccinated individuals, and others at higher risk from COVID-19, can help protect themselves by practicing social distancing.

 Now that many businesses are open, some schools have in-person learning, and some employees are heading to work outside of their home, here are some tips to keep safe while you’re around others:

 - Keep your distance.
 For unvaccinated individuals, and others at higher risk from COVID-19, six feet or more is best.
 Try an “air hug” or wave to greet people.
 Give people their space.